A physical model for efficient ranking in networks

-In this work we introduce a physical model that addresses the problems of hierarchy inference, edge prediction, and significance testing.
+In this work we introduce a physically-inspired model that addresses the problems of hierarchy inference, edge prediction, and significance testing.
 The model, which we call SpringRank, maps each directed edge to a directed spring between the nodes that it connects, and finds real-valued positions of the nodes that minimizes the total energy of these springs.
 Because this optimization problem requires only linear algebra, it can be solved for networks of millions of nodes and edges in seconds.

 We also introduce a generative model for hierarchical networks in which the existence and direction of edges depend on the relative ranks of the nodes.
 This model formalizes the assumption that individuals tend to interact with others of similar rank, and it can be used to create synthetic benchmark networks with tunable levels of hierarchy and noise.
 It can also predict unobserved edges, allowing us to use cross-validation as a test of accuracy and statistical significance.
 Moreover, the maximum likelihood estimates of the ranks coincides with SpringRank asymptotically.

-Thus SpringRank and its generative model version can be used to infer hierarchy from data, predict the existence and direction of as-yet unobserved edges, and test hierarchies for statistical significance.
+We test SpringRank and its generative model version on both synthetic and real datasets, including data from animal behavior, faculty hiring, social support networks, and sports tournaments.
+We find that it infers accurate rankings, provides a simple significance test for hierarchical structure, and can predict the existence and direction of as-yet unobserved edges.
+In particular, we find that SpringRank often predicts the direction of unobserved edges more accurately than a variety of existing methods, including popular spectral techniques, Minimum Violation Ranking, and the Bradley-Terry-Luce method.

-\section{Related work}
+\subsection{Related work}